wp-plugins/ozpost-multiquote/readme.txt

 Note: This module connects to a commercial/subscription service.
 A 60 Day Free trial is *automatically* given from when the module is 1st installed.

 == Upgrade Notice  ==
-V1.0.1 First public Release Upgrade Not applicable
+V1.0.1 First public Release

 == Screenshots ==
-1. Example Settings
+1. Example Cart Output
-2. Example Settings
+2. Example Checkout Output
 3. Example Settings
 4. Example Settings
+5. Example Settings
+6. Example Settings
 == Frequently Asked Questions ==
 Q. How do I mark an item as being 'Dangerous Goods'?